 Insa envisions a workplace and community where all individuals feel safe, supported, respected, seen and recognized regardless of race, ethnicity, culture, socioeconomic status, gender, mental health status, disability/ability, age, sexual orientation, religion and gender expression.
-To inquire about joining the Diversity and Inclusion Committee, employees may reach out to Human Resources.
+The Diversity and Inclusion Committee is a collaborative group that is dedicated to advising the Company on providing a workplace that promotes diversity and an inclusive environment for people of all backgrounds, abilities, beliefs, and identities.